Apply to The FLAMIN Fellowship

 • Applications that demonstrate a strong, boundary pushing and innovative artistic practice

-• Artists with experience in making moving image work, while still standing to benefit from the Fellowship support to develop a new work
+• Artists with experience in making moving image work, while still standing to benefit from the support of the Fellowship to develop a new work

 • Artists at an appropriate stage of their careers, with some experience and success in engaging with the art world, who would still benefit from the content of the workshops